Overview

 2c.
 Other overland Routes

 A fairly straightforward way to reach the eastern part of Greece is to catch a direct bus from Dubrovnik to Skopje followed by a train to Thessaloniki.
-Unfortunately these buses run only in summer, and even then don't run every day.
-At the time of writing I don't know what the schedule will be in summer 2008.
+Unfortunately these buses run only in summer, and even then only a couple of times a week.

 Another summer option starts in the same way as the routes through Albania, with a bus to Ulcinj.
 Ulcinj is a popular seaside resort for Kosovars, so there are quite a few overnight buses to various destinations in Kosovo, including the capital Pristina.
 Pristina is just a short hop from Skopje by bus (or less frequent train).